grunnt/grunnt.github.io/content/blog/falling-rust.md

 ## The code

-The code is open source and available on [GitHub](https://github.com/grunnt/falling-rust).
+The code is open source and available on [GitHub](https://github.com/grunnt/falling-rust) (MIT License).